Centura Health has more experts in more places throughout the region. Start your health journey by finding the right one for you.

 A colonoscopy is a safe outpatient procedure that allows a physician to examine a person's rectum and intestine for polyps and the presence of colon cancer.

 A typical colonoscopy takes about 30 minutes and is accompanied by medication to allow a person to be comfortable during testing.
+We offer different types of preparations for your colonoscopy.

 Once the colonoscopy has begun, if a doctor finds a polyp, they can easily remove it.
 A doctor can also biopsy suspicious-looking tissue through the colonoscope for additional testing.